sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/docs/new_sensor.md

 * Crosstalk
 * Offset

-But it only has four cofiguration items requiring storage:
+But it only has four configuration items requiring storage:
 * Distance Mode
 * Intermeasurement Period
 * Crosstalk